mdppml/PRISM/README.md

 ## Executable Files

-- main.cpp: This file contains the method that uses fewer multiplication operations for recessive and dominant inheritance models.
+- recessive_dominant_add-in.cpp: This file contains the method that uses fewer multiplication operations for recessive and dominant inheritance models.

-- main2.cpp: This file contains the method that uses more multiplication operations for recessive and dominant inheritance models.
+- recessive_dominant_mul-in.cpp: This file contains the method that uses more multiplication operations for recessive and dominant inheritance models.

-- denovo.cpp: This file contains the method that uses fewer multiplication operations for the Denovo inheritance model.
+- denovo_add-in.cpp: This file contains the method that uses fewer multiplication operations for the Denovo inheritance model.

-- denovo2.cpp: This file contains the method that uses more multiplication operations for the Denovo inheritance model.
+- denovo_mul-in.cpp: This file contains the method that uses more multiplication operations for the Denovo inheritance model.

 - encrypt.cpp: This file generates and encrypts the sample data for experiments.